MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > |3 & 4     |  May 2023       |  United Arab Emirates, Japan, Asia-Pacific, Great Britain, Oceania, Asia Pacific, Europe       |
 > |5     | September 2023     |  North America       |

-All your customer data stored in the following services can be encrypted with CMK:
+All your customer data stored in the following services can be encrypted with customer-managed key:

 - Dataverse (Custom solutions and Microsoft services)
 - Chat for Dynamics 365